Volunteer Spotlight

 In Houston, one in four preschool children go to bed hungry.
 You can make sure there is one less empty tummy!
 Kids' Meals is a community based organization which serves healthy lunches to preschool-aged children living in poverty.
 Nutritious meals are provided Monday through Friday year-round, free of cost to the families.

-At MDPC, we meet the 2nd Wednesday of each month from 4:30 to 6:00pm in our Fellowship Hall.
+At MDPC, we meet the 2nd Wednesday of each month (exceptions in April and July) from 4:30 to 6:00pm in our Fellowship Hall.
 Each participant is asked to bring five loaves of white or wheat bread and a servant's heart.
 All are welcome, so come join the effort to end childhood hunger in Houston!

-Registration opens at 12:00am on the first of each month and is helpful, but not required.
+Registration opens at 12:00am on the first of each month and is required.

 Partner Stories